Bakersfield Tractor Trailer Accident Lawyers

 - Phone Records — Cell phone data can reveal if the truck driver was distracted at the time of the accident.

-- Blood Or Breath Tests — Tests that measure blood alcohol content to determine if the truck driver was under the influence during the accident.
+- Blood or Breath Tests — Tests that measure blood alcohol content to determine if the truck driver was under the influence during the accident.

-- Seek Medical Attention — Even if you feel fine, it’s essential to see a doctor as some injuries may not be immediately apparent.
+- Seek Medical Attention — Even if you feel fine, it’s essential to see a doctor, as some injuries may not be immediately apparent.

 - Inform Your Insurer — Notify your insurance company with factual details about the accident.